mumoshu/node-detacher/README.md

     	The period in seconds between each forceful iteration over all the nodes (default 10s)
 ```

-You'll probably like to use the following set of flags, so that node-detacher provides the full functionality:
+For production deployment with standard usage, you'll usually use the following set of flags:

 ```
-node-detacher -enable-leader-election -daemonsets -daemonset-pods
+node-detacher -enable-leader-election
 ```

+This gives you:

+- High-availability of node-detacher (with replicas >= 2)
+- ELB v1/v2 integration
+- Ordered deletion of daemonset pods before node termination

 ## Contributing